Conflict Adaptation in Vision-Language Models: Limitations

 \section{Limitations}

 Task comprehension presents a potential confound in cognitive evaluations of language models~\cite{hu2024auxiliary, hu-lewis-2025-language}.
 Although we provide thorough instructions and all models demonstrate baseline accuracy, we cannot rule out that conflict may help models better understand task requirements.
-What appears as conflict adaptation may therefore partly reflect conflict clarifying what the task demands, rather than purely representing adaptive control mechanisms.
+What appears as conflict adaptation may therefore partly reflect conflict clarifying what the task demands.